wks/homepage-source/blog/_posts/2024-03-07-ospp-good-bad-ugly.md

 documentation or the code quality.
 As long as it was made-in-China and/or open-source, investors would throw money into it, and average people (especially extreme nationalists) would hail it as the future star of China when they saw it on the news.
+And their bosses probably care more about the number of stars of their repositories because that would attract more eyeballs and probably more investment.
 And fluency in English was not required as long as they do everything domestically.
 In fact, some netizens (again especially extreme nationalists) have been advocating abolishing English education in China (although [the Chinese education authorities strongly